Enable young entrepreneurs to create project films on their business ideas

 The session’s side quest was to strengthen the confidence of the participants.
 Use your equipment fearlessly, redo if necessary.

 In film, a test screening is the closest match to a usability test.
-I provided a few questions to check on whether the project films had succeeded in delivering what they wanted.
+I provided a few questions to check whether the project films had delivered what they wanted.

-The participants took the role of the audience for the other teams’ projects films.
-Although it’s hard to generalise the findings due to the diversity of the formats, the screenings helped greatly in two regards: in giving feedback on emotional responses and in discussing text and communication flaws.
+The participants were the audience for the other teams’ project films.
+Although it’s hard to generalize the findings due to the diversity of the formats, the screenings helped immensely in two regards: in giving feedback on emotional responses and in discussing text and communication flaws.

 Image: rematter

-I was happy that five out of nine teams managed to deliver films that had progressed really far, were convincing and good-looking, too.
+I was happy that five out of nine teams delivered films that had progressed far and were convincing and good-looking, too.
 That was more than we expected.

-In hindsight, the scope of the workshop was a bit too broad.
-In a short amount of time, teams can either forge their business talking points or learn the craft.
+In hindsight, the scope of the workshop was too intense.
+In a short time, teams can either forge their business talking points or learn the craft.

-Nevertheless, these teams finalised their videos in a further iteration and improved their results once more.
-One of the teams (rematter) won the said idea contest against 22 competitors.
+Nevertheless, these teams finalized their videos in a further iteration and improved their results again.
+One of the teams (rematter) won the idea contest against 22 competitors.

 Personally, the workshop was a crucial step in my shift towards design thinking.
-I especially enjoyed the first session: talk to people, gather data, frame problems and help to find solutions.
-The third session was equally important: one, for seeing the outcomes of the facilitation and two, for being able to hear and conduct the feedback from a genuinely interested, open-minded, friendly and critical audience.
+I especially enjoyed the first session: I talked to people, gathered data, framed problems, and helped to find solutions.
+The third session was equally important: one, for seeing the outcomes of the facilitation, and two, for being able to hear and conduct the feedback from a genuinely interested, open-minded, friendly, and critical audience.

 Cookie | Dauer | Beschreibung |